21 Things to Do in the Oregon Outdoors This Year

 Oregon outdoor recreation extends to anglers, providing plenty of opportunities to drop in a line.
 Lakes and streams sport plenty of freshwater species, including Chinook and Coho salmon.

-For bigger sport, head to the coast where deep-sea fishing excursions will net you halibut, albacore tuna and ling cod to name a few.
+For bigger fishing sport, head to the coast where deep-sea fishing excursions will net you halibut, albacore tuna and ling cod to name a few.

 If you don’t have an ocean-worthy vessel, it’s no problem.
 Plenty of outfitters up and down the coast provide group and chartered excursions.